hackgvl/nights/.github/ISSUE_TEMPLATE/decide-on-a-date.md

 ---
 name: Decide on a Date
 about: Template for deciding on a date for the next HG Nights
-title: HG Nights - 202_ Q_ Event - Decide on a Date
+title: 202_ Q_ Event - Decide on a Date
 labels: nights
 assignees: allella, pamelawoodbrowne